DavidLeifer/OpenSourceDocument/README.md

 Uses Python to introduce how computers work.
 By the end of the class you should be able to execute code using existing Python libraries like Pandas.

 ### Chapter 1 : SciPy and Matplotlib
-This chapter is written by the the reader to learn about website scraping and further knowledge on SciPy for statistics and Matplotlib for data visualization.
+This chapter is written by the reader to learn about website scraping and further knowledge on SciPy for statistics and Matplotlib for data visualization.
 It is similar to my graduate thesis and the general outline is below:

 - Weeks 0-5 would include using a library similar to the former Twitter website's API Tweepy to collect text information.